NCI900-Training-Organisation/intro-to-gprof/docs/source/index.rst

-Name of the Workshop
+Introduction to GProf
 =================================================

-This repository provides an introduction to the concepts of parallel programming using Python.
+This repository provides a beginner-friendly introduction to using gprof for profiling C/C++ programs

 .. note::